metas-mk/100-days-of-code/r2-log.md

 #### Documenting component hierarchy @metasfresh

 Proceeding with the developer documentation @metasfresh ReactJS frontend project.
-There are still a lot of components to work through and document initiually.
+There are still a lot of components to work through and document initially.
 Getting a better feeling for everything the more I read and write about it.
 For the next days I planned to include a learning session about React context.
 I've seen that is used at metasfresh too and will need some backround information about hows that works and is used soon.

+### R2D65 - September 25th, 2019

+#### Documenting component hierarchy @metasfresh

+After a long day doing a Gap Analysis for a new customer, just did some easy documentation stuff on metasfreshj project.